Naturality of ${\rm SL}_3$ quantum trace maps for surfaces: Introduction

 \vs

-We can now state the main result of the present paper, which was conjectured in \cite{Kim} and also partially in an earlier work of Douglas \cite{Douglas1}. \begin{theorem}[main theorem, Thm.\ref{thm:main}: the mutation compatibility of the ${\rm SL}_3$ quantum trace] Let $\frak{S}$ be a triangulable generalized marked surface.
-For any two ideal triangulations $\Delta$ and $\Delta'$ of $\frak{S}$, the ${\rm SL}_3$ quantum trace maps for $\Delta$ and $\Delta'$ of \cite{Kim} are related by the balanced quantum coordinate change map $\Theta^\omega_{\Delta\Delta'}$, i.e.
+We can now state the main result of the present paper, which was conjectured in \cite{Kim} and also partially in an earlier work of Douglas \cite{Douglas1}. \begin{theorem}[main theorem, Thm.\ref{thm:main}: naturality of the ${\rm SL}_3$ quantum trace maps] Let $\frak{S}$ be a triangulable generalized marked surface.
+For any two ideal triangulations $\Delta$ and $\Delta'$ of $\frak{S}$ (without self-folded triangles), the ${\rm SL}_3$ quantum trace maps for $\Delta$ and $\Delta'$ of \cite{Kim} are related by the balanced cube-root quantum coordinate change maps $\Theta^\omega_{\Delta\Delta'}$, i.e.